-A Holter monitor test may be done if a traditional electrocardiogram (ECG) doesn't give your doctor enough information about your heart's condition.
+A Holter monitor test may be done if a traditional electrocardiogram (ECG or EKG) doesn't provide enough details about the heart's condition.
 If the irregular heartbeats are infrequent, a longer term monitor called an event recorder may be needed.

 Some personal devices, such as smartwatches, offer electrocardiogram monitoring.
 Ask your health care provider if this is an option for you.

 Products & Services